FAMILY

 Meaning of joint family

 Family is one of the universal and permanent institutions of mankind.
-In every society and at every stage of development we found some sort of family.
+In every society and at every stage of development, we find some sort of family.
 As a result, we found different types of families all over the world.
 But in India, we found a peculiar family system that deserves special attention.
 The family in India does not consist only of husband, wife and their children but also of uncles, aunts, cousins, and grandsons.
 This system is called the joint family or extended family system.
 This joint family system is a peculiar characteristic of Indian social life.
-Usually, a son after marriage does not separate himself from the parents but continues to live under the same roof eating food cooked at one hearth participating in common worship and holding property in common.
+Usually, a son does not separate himself from his parents after marriage but continues to live under the same roof, eating food cooked at one hearth, participating in common worship, and holding property in common.
 Every person has shared in it.
-All the joint family members keep their earnings in a common fund out of which family expenses are met.
+All the joint family members keep their earnings in a common fund, out of which family expenses are met.
 Accordingly, the Indian joint family system is like a socialistic community where every member earns according to his capacity and receives according to his needs.
 This joint family or extended family is organized on close blood relationships.
 It normally consists of members of three to four generations.
 In other words, a joint family is a collection of more than one primary family based on close blood ties and common residence.
-All the members are bound by mutual obligations and have a common ancestor.
-It consists of his wife and married sons their children and unmarried daughter, his brothers and their family and his parents.
+Mutual obligations bind all the members and have a common ancestor.
+It consists of his wife and married sons, their children and unmarried daughter, his brothers and their family and his parents.

 Definition of joint family